nicktehrany/dotfiles/README.md

 My vscode is still a work in progress as far as the right color scheme goes.
 Thus far it looks as follows,

 ![VSCode](images/vscode.png)
-If you want to play around with different colors, adjust workbench.colorCustomizations in the [settings.json](https://github.com/nicktehrany/dotfiles/blob/master/vscode/settings.json) file, and possible add more of the vscode color variables you can set.
-A nice compiled list of these can be found [here](https://gist.github.com/lol-russo/1c7a0b958be4b9434c5a120f24d5e7c3).
+If you want to play around with different colors, adjust workbench.colorCustomizations in the [settings.json](https://github.com/nicktehrany/dotfiles/blob/master/vscode/settings.json) file, and possibly add more of the vscode color variables you can set.
+A nicely compiled list of these can be found [here](https://gist.github.com/lol-russo/1c7a0b958be4b9434c5a120f24d5e7c3).

 ## Credits